johnnylaicode/grid-maker-starter-code/README.md

 3. In the dropdown menu, select "Import repository"
 4. A new page will open
 5. In "Your old repository’s clone URL" field, enter: `https://github.com/johnnylaicode/grid-maker-starter-code`
-6. In "Your new repository details" field, enter your own repository name (for example, "assignment-3")
+6. In "Your new repository details" field, enter your own repository name (e.g., "assignment-3")
 7. Click on the "Begin import" button to start the process
 8. After the process completed, your new "assignment-3" repository is created – as a completely independent codebase
 9. From this point on, you can clone your new repository, make changes, create feature branches, and create/merge pull requests